 - If your kids don't like foods that are heavily seasoned, start by using just a small amount.
 Get their feedback and adjust as needed the next time you make it.

 - Tajin is becoming more popular and easier to find in grocery stores.
 Aldi even carries it.

 - If you don't have Tajin, you can substitute an equal amount of chili powder.

 - For the kiddos who need to follow a strict gluten free diet (as guided by a doctor), be sure to purchase spices that do not contain gluten.
 Check the product label to be safe.
 If the "gluten-free" claim is not on a label, you may need to check the company website or call customer service to verify.
 For more information, check out this article written by a dietitian, Are Spices Safe for a Gluten-Free Diet.
 Cross contamination is real, so don't be afraid to ask questions.

-- Tacos Of course, haha!
-Taco meat can be made with lean ground beef, ground turkey, textured vegetable protein, a mixture of lentils and walnuts, or black beans and sweet potatoes.
+- Tacos Of course!
+Taco meat can be made with lean ground beef or turkey, textured vegetable protein, a mixture of lentils and walnuts, or black beans and sweet potatoes.
 Chicken tacos and fish tacos are always a big hit, too!
 Get creative!

 - Chicken fajitas Typically made with roasted bell pepper, onion, garlic, and lime.
 You can make these sheet pan style or cook the chicken separate from the vegetables.

 - Nachos Made with tortilla chips and cheese as the base.
 Can add black beans or chicken and a sprinkle of taco seasoning to change it up.

 - Homemade tortilla chips You can dust just a little bit of this taco seasoning on to corn tortillas and air fry them to make flavorful tortilla chips.

 Did your kids love this incredible taco seasoning?
 Please leave a 5-star rating below or a review in the comments section!